 - Intend to live together as spouses

 - Plan to have the marriage take place within the visa period

 - Comply with your respective traditions and cultures (if any) or if not, the reasons for deviating from those traditions and cultures

 Both the applicant and sponsor must also meet independent character requirements.
 The applicant must also meet health requirements.

 Where you have doubts about whether you do meet the eligibility requirements and have a good chance of receiving a visa grant, it is always best to seek tailored advice from an experienced registered migration agent with reference to the most up-to-date immigration policies and legislative provisions.

 At Kin Migration, we are centred on providing timely and tailored support.
-Book your consultation today for:
+Book your Strategy Session for:

-- Strategic advice from an experienced Registered Migration Agent on the critical requirements applicable to you and your significant other
+- Detailed advice from an experienced Registered Migration Agent on the critical requirements applicable to you and your significant other

-- Detailed guidance on how to make the best of your evidence
+- Expert guidance on how to make the best of your evidence

-- A strict focus on the quickest pathway to permanent residency
+- A strict focus on the most straightforward pathway to permanent residency